 2. Talk to Other Family Members

 With all of the wedding stress you have going on, making a big decision on whether or not to invite your siblings might be something you want to talk over with family members that you are close with and know about the situation.
 If you are open to it, ask for their advice.
 Ask if they think you should remedy the situation and send them an invitation to the wedding or if you should let it go and keep them away from potentially damaging your big day.

 3. Decide How to Tell Your Siblings

 Sooner or later, your siblings will find out that they are not on your wedding guest list.
 If you want to handle the situation in a calm way, nip the situation in the bud and inform them at the start that they won't be invited, and think about the best way to tell them.
 While there’s sure to be some backlash or even a potential argument, have a game plan in place for how to deal with their response.
-Lean on your fiancé to support you through the tough time that might come with telling your siblings they aren’t invited to your wedding day.
+Lean on your fiancé to support you through the tough time that might come with telling your siblings that they aren’t invited to your wedding day.

-4. Offer to Have a Conversation with Them
+4. Offer to Have a Conversation With Them

 5. Let It Go

 While weddings have a way of bringing family drama to the surface, if you’re not looking to fix your relationship with your siblings, you might consider just not letting yourself get involved.
-You might just want to leave them off the guest list and leave it at that, no conversation or drama necessary.
+You might want to leave them off the guest list and leave it at that—no conversation or drama necessary.
 Either way, remember that your wedding should be a fun and positive celebration and if you don’t want your siblings there, enjoy the people you do want to celebrate with—those who have taken on the role of being your unofficial family members during the good times and the bad.